ketpic/ketcindy/forWindows/ReadmeWinE.txt

 Install of KeTCindy(Win)       Modified : Sep.
-13th  2018
+14th  2018

-  Rem) If you have installed softwares,
+  Rem) If you have already installed softwares,
-                * Execute only the following 4).
+                * Execute only the following 3).
                 * Rename the existing working folder if necessary before executing.
                 * For cdy files before 2017,
-                      replace contents of  CindyScript/ketlib with that of scriptinitialization.txt
+                    replace contents of CindyScript/ketlib with those of Scriptketlib.txt.

 0) Preparations
       (1) Password of Administrator will be required in 1) 2) and 3)(1)(2).